 I grew up along the sea.
 Open water bodies overlooking the horizon is my comfort zone.
 I can get lost in thinking about the unknown and watch the sunset every day of the week and never feel repetitive.
-This is what makes the Pacific Coast Highway one of my favorite drives of all time!
+This is what makes the Pacific Coast Highway one of my favourite drives of all time!

 Starting off from San Francisco, we drove all the way to Santa Barbara and trust me when I say that this is one road trip you have to go on!
 It took us 3 days and multiple pitstops to reach Santa Barbara.
 Since we were on a vacation, we were in no rush to reach our destination.
 This post can get a little descriptive but I didn’t want to miss anything out!
 Here is my 12 stop road trip along Highway 1- South from San Francisco!